etijskens/et-micc/tutorials/tutorial-6/TUTORIAL-6.rst

 available by the cluster software stack.
 Every Python distribution on the cluster comes with a such set of pre-installed packages that are important for high performance computing, and are built (compiled) to squeeze out the last bit of performance out of the hardware on which they will run.
-Typical examples are Numpy_, Scipy_, Pandas_, ... ``Poetry install`` will install equally functional packages which are built for running on many different hardwares, rather for optimal performance.
+Typical examples are Numpy_, `Scipy <https://www.scipy.org>`_, `pandas <https://pandas.pydata.org>`_, ... ``Poetry install`` will install equally functional packages which are built for running on many different hardwares, rather than for optimal performance.
 By using ``poetry install`` performances will be sacrificed.
-In addition, re-installing these packages consume a lot of your file quota.
+In addition, re-installing these packages consumes a lot of your file quota.

 To avoid trouble, we thus recommend to **not** install poetry_ on the cluster.
 If you want to publish your package, ``commit`` the changes to the git repository, ``push`` them